Copyright 2017 Gregory Zeorlin

 Once upon a time...I liked to imagine art as having some kind of soul and life of it's own.
 It took years to realize art is an inanimate 2-D or 3-D thing.
-What's important is how making art engages me to my surroundings.
+What's important is how making art engages me to people and our community.
 Art can have this influence on non-artists as well.
 My challenge is to stay curious and avoid making assumptions.
-This will enable my artwork to continue evolving in ways I cannot guess.
+This enables my artwork to continue evolving in ways I cannot guess.

-I could end this artist statement end with a few lines of "art-speak" but what's the point?
+I could end this artist statement with some "art-speak" but what's the point?
 If you respond to what you find on my website then come back as things keep changing.

 Here's a link to a past article on my art in The East Texas EGuide: Read article